GLOSSARY

 TITLE INSURANCE

-Protects homeowners and lenders against financial loss caused by title defects and from issues resulting from liens and encumbrances.
-In California, there are two types of title insurance policies, CLTA (California Land Title Association) and ALTA (American Land Title Association).
-CLTA title insurance policies provide homeowners with basic title coverage; ALTA title polices, typically required by lenders, provide broader protection against unrecorded risks, including survey issues and zoning violations.
+Protects Homeowners and Lenders against financial loss caused by unexpected title defects and liens.
+In California, there are two types of title insurance policies: CLTA (California Land Title Association) and ALTA (American Land Title Association).
+A CLTA title policy provides Homeowners with basic title coverage that insures against defects discoverable through a search of public records.
+An ALTA title policy, typically required by Lenders, provides more comprehensive protection against unrecorded risks.
 Title insurance is a one-time premium that provides coverage for the entire ownership period.

 TRANSFER DISCLOSURE STATEMENT OR SELLER DISCLOSURE